Exxon Mobil : Operations update for Beryl

 We're communicating with federal, state and local emergency planning officials about measures we're taking to prepare for Beryl.
 We are making operational adjustments in preparation for the storm and expect minimal impact to production.

-We have shut-in personnel from the Hoover platform in the Gulf of Mexico and evacuated remaining personnel in advance of Beryl.
+We have shut-in production from the Hoover platform in the Gulf of Mexico and evacuated remaining personnel in advance of Beryl.

 July 6, 2024